ahare63/categorical-to-latent/README.md

 # categorical-to-latent
-Code for research paper "On Extending NLP Techniques from the Categorical to the Latent Space: Zipf’s law, KL-Divergence, and Similarity Search"
+Code for research paper "On Extending NLP Techniques from the Categorical to the Latent Space: Zipf’s Law, KL Divergence, and Similarity Search"

 Currently under construction